react-navigation/react-navigation.github.io/versioned_docs/version-5.x/use-focus-effect.md

 The effect will run whenever the dependencies passed to `React.useCallback` change, i.e. it'll run on initial render (if the screen is focused) as well as on subsequent renders if the dependencies have changed.
 If you don't wrap your effect in `React.useCallback`, the effect will run every render if the screen is focused.

-The cleanup function runs when the previous effect needs to be cleaned up, i.e. when dependencies change and a new effect is scheduled and when the screen unmounts or blurs.
+The code passed to `useFocusEffect` can return a cleanup function that runs when the previous effect needs to be cleaned up, i.e. when dependencies change and a new effect is scheduled and when the screen unmounts or blurs.

 ## Running asynchronous effects